 Resumes can quickly become stale and out of date.
 Set a recurring reminder to update your resume every 3 months.

 Nothing, and I mean nothing, looks worse than grammatical or spelling errors in a resume.
 It shouts “Unprofessional!”
-Please proofread and have 2 others proofread it as well.
+Please proofread and have two others proofread it as well.

 Promote yourself!
 Resumes are not for being humble or giving credit to others.
 Own your accomplishments and SELL THE READER!
-Provide all the evidence needed to convince even the most skeptical reader that you will be a difference maker for their business!
+Provide all the evidence needed to convince even the most skeptical reader that you will be an immediate difference-maker for their business!